propublica/sunlight-congress/source/legislators.md

 A `zip` code may intersect multiple Congressional districts, so locating by `zip` may return multiple representatives, and possibly more than 2 senators if the zip code crosses state borders.

 In general, we [recommend against using zip codes](http://sunlightlabs.com/blog/2012/dont-use-zipcodes/) to look up members of Congress.
 For one, it's imprecise: a zip code can intersect multiple congressional districts.
-More importantly, zip codes **are not shapes**.
+More importantly, zip codes *are not shapes*.
 They are lines (delivery routes), and treating them as shapes leads to inaccuracies.

 ### /legislators

 Search and filter for members of Congress.

-By default, all requests will return **currently serving members**, but you can override this by supplying `in_office=false`.

 **Filtering on fields**